 The facility includes Sty-Wet-Tan Great Hall, a dramatic 3,600 square foot multi-purpose space adorned with beautifully carved houseposts and beams, all of which provides a wonderful setting for any gathering.

 Sty-Wet-Tan is a hən̓q̓əmin̓əm̓ or Musqueam term, meaning west wind spirit.

 The Longhouse serves as a “home away from home” for Indigenous students, and is the academic, social, spiritual, and cultural hub for the Indigenous student community.

 Student offerings include a study lounge with kitchenette, quiet study room, and various meeting rooms.
 Meanwhile, academic programming and student-orientated events take place in the Great Hall.

-The Longhouse also hosts the Indigenous Student Collegium, a peer-run space where students can connect with an Indigenous elder or UBC professor, make lunch or meet up with friends between classes, or take part in cultural practices like smudging and talking circles.
+The Longhouse also hosts šxʷta:təχʷəm Collegium, a peer-run space for students to connect with an Elder or UBC professor, make lunch, meet friends between classes, and participate in student-led social activities.

 For general inquiries, contact: